 Rose water has been in use since the Middle Ages.
 Historicists claim that rose water originated in the land we call as Iran today.
-The uses of rose water are not only limited to beauty products, but it is also used in the food industry.
+The uses of rose water are not only limited to beauty products, but in the food industry as well.
 There are immense benefits of this incredible water, including the following.

 Rose water soothes the skin.

 Rose water has anti-inflammatory properties.
 It is used as at-home-remedy to soothe the skin irritation caused by rosacea, eczema, and other skin conditions.